 Amortization of contract intangibles.
-Amortization of contract intangibles expense consists of the amortization of our Scrap Contract award during June 2005.
-This contract required us to purchase the rights to operate the scrap operations of the DoD during the seven year base term of the contract.
-The intangible asset created from the \$5.7 million purchase is being amortized over 84 months on a straight-line basis.
+Amortization of contract intangibles expense consists of the amortization of our Scrap Contract award during June 2005 and our contract intangibles associated with the Jacobs Trading acquisition on October 1, 2011.
+The Scrap Contract required us to purchase the rights to operate the scrap operations of the DoD during the seven year base term of the contract.
+The intangible asset created from the \$5.7 million purchase was being amortized over 84 months on a straight-line basis and was fully amortized as of September 30, 2012.
 The amortization period is correlated to the base term of the contract, exclusive of renewal periods.
+The intangible asset created in conjunction with the acquisition is valued at \$33.3 million and is being amortized over 55 months on a straight-line basis.
+The amortization period is correlated to the base term of the Wal-Mart contract from the acquisition date, exclusive of renewal periods.